HousekeepLtd/coding-challenge/README.md

 # Requirements:
 - The user can specify the duration of the cleaning job that they want to book in hours
-- Availability data is requested from the /availability/ endpoint defined in Apiary, (see above)
+- Availability data is requested via GET request to the `/availability/` endpoint defined in Apiary, (see above)
 - The data returned describing available start times is displayed in a user-friendly interface.
 Consider a calendar-type view.
 - The user can select an available start timeslot.
 Timeslots that are not possible are not selectable.
 - When the user has selected a timeslot, this is indicated visually.
 - The user can then confirm their booking.
-On confirmation, "POST" to the /book/ endpoint defined in Apiary, submitting the relevant details of what has been selected.
+On confirmation, "POST" to the `/book/` endpoint defined in Apiary, submitting the relevant details of what has been selected.
 - Parse the servers response and show what has been booked.

 # Notes